 If you’re actively grateful for the 95% that is good, the 5% bad that makes things imperfect will feel less frustrating.
-I believe that it has to be a habit that gets developed, however, and a gratitude diary where you make it a habit to fill in 3 simple things you are grateful for that day, slowly rewires your brain towards having that reservoir of gratitude that can be grabbed on to when needed.
+You can develop this like any other habit.
+Just like any other habit, start small first.
+Write down one thing you are grateful for, every day.
+Doing this can slowly rewire your brain towards having that reservoir of gratitude that can be grabbed on to when needed.

 Getting External Help

 As mentioned above, although I believe that Luuze’s feedback loop philosophy can help people lose weight, it may not be for everyone.
 Even with Luuze’s trend weight calculations, an increase in trend weight can still not feel good, especially for someone with perfectionist tendencies.
 Deeper support may be necessary, which is totally okay!

 A psychologist or doctor may be able to support you with issues of perfectionism.
 This could allow you to break through the mental barriers that prevent you from losing weight.